-But, lastly, the way in which the Lord has bestowed this kingdom, according to his good pleasure.
+But, lastly, the way in which the Lord hath bestowed this kingdom,according to his good pleasure.
 "It is your Father's good pleasure to give you the kingdom."
-It means that he was pleased to predestinate us "unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, to the praise of the glory of his grace, wherein he has made us accepted in the beloved."
-Is not the end to be answered every way suited? that we should be "to the praise of the glory of his grace"?
-I am sure, when I meet you in heaven, I shall be able to tell you that it is great grace that brought me hither, and you will answer and say, it is great grace that has brought me hither.
+It means that he was pleased to predestinate us "unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, to the praise of the glory of his grace, wherein he hath made us accepted in the beloved." "to the praise of the glory of his grace"?
+I am sure, when I meet. you in heaven, I shall be able to tell you that it is great grace that brought me hither, and you will answer and say, It is great grace that has brought me hither.
 And there will be nothing to differ about there; we shall all see alike there; there will be no odds and ends, and difficulties to clear up; all will be clear and perfect.
 So, then, it is his good pleasure, his delight; not anything in the creature.
-And then, again, the apostle goes on to show two more items of this good pleasure, "having made known unto us the mystery of his will, according to his good pleasure which he has purposed in himself."
-And the apostle gives us two more very striking instances of the mystery of his will; first, that the inheritance that we obtain is in Christ Jesus, being predestinated thereto.
+And then, again, the apostle goes on to show two more items of this good pleasure, "having made known unto us the mystery of his will, according to his good pleasure which he hath purposed in himself."
+And the apostle gives us two more very striking instances of the mystery of his will; first, that all things are to be gathered together in Christ; and, secondly, that the inheritance that we obtain . is in Christ Jesus, being predestinated thereto.

-You will thus see that the dear Savior brought his disciples off from all creature confidence, and caused them to place their confidence in the Lord.
+You will thus see that the dear Saviour brought his disciples off from all creature confidence, and caused them to place their confidence in the Lord.
 May we be increasingly assured that we are not strangers to the Shepherd's voice.